What Is Forex Trading and How Does It Work?

 Minor Pairs

-Examples of Minor Pairs:
+Examples of minor pairs:

 | Currency Pair | Currency Names |

-| EUR/GBP | Euro / US Dollar |
+| EUR/GBP | Euro / British Pound |

 | AUD/NZD | Australian Dollar / New Zealand Dollar |